franciscoxavier04/pm-BIM/docs/release-notes/15-1-0/README.md

 ### Redesign of the Relations tab in work packages

-The Relations tab in work packages has been completely redesigned using Primer design system, including a **new dropdown menu that allows you to directly choose the type of relation**, e.g. if the related work package is a successor and necessarily needs to start after the selected one finishes.
+The Relations tab in work packages has been completely redesigned using Primer design system, including a **new dropdown menu that allows you to directly choose the type of relation**, e.g. if the related work package is a successor (earlier called 'Follows') and necessarily needs to start after the selected one finishes.
+Scroll down to see more types of relations.

 Additionally, you can now add a description to add further information about the relation.
 Please note that the description will be displayed on both work packages, below the related other work package.